 People living with HIV are at a significantly higher risk of several types of cancer, including Kaposi sarcoma, certain types of non-Hodgkin lymphoma, cervical, anal, liver, and lung cancer.
 Moffitt is a clinical site of the NCI-supported AIDS Malignancy Consortium (AMC).
 AMC supports innovative trials for AIDS-related cancers and to study the pathobiology of malignancies of patients with HIV.
 As a clinical site, Moffitt can enroll patients to AMC studies, providing our patients with HIV and cancer updated therapies tailored specifically for this population.
-Through this work we are also building scientific understanding of the relationship between HIV and cancer.
+Through this work, we are also building a scientific understanding of the relationship between HIV and cancer.

 Human Papillomavirus (HPV)

 HPV is a group of related viruses.
-There over 100 known types HPV, although some are much more common than others.
-HPV is spread through skin to skin contact.
+There are over 100 known types HPV, although some are much more common than others.
+HPV is spread through skin-to-skin contact.
 90% of people clear their HPV infections within two years; however, some persist and can lead to precancerous lesions or even cancer.
 HPV can cause up to six different types of cancer among women and men: cervical, anal, vaginal, vulvar, penile, and oropharyngeal (a head and neck cancer that is in the tonsils, soft palate, and base of the tongue).

 Scientists do not yet understand why some people are able to clear their infections and others do not, although research has shown that people who smoke or drink heavily are more likely to have infections that persist than people who do not.

 There is no treatment for HPV but there are vaccines to prevent HPV infections, and evidence-based methods to screen for and treat precancerous lesions in the cervix.
-CIIRC faculty are working to reduce the burden of HPV-related cancers by improving rates of HPV vaccination, improving treatments for HPV-related cancers, and to identify biomarkers that can help diagnose HPV-related oropharyngeal cancer at early stages when it’s more easily treated.
+CIIRC faculty are working to reduce the burden of HPV-related cancers by improving rates of HPV vaccination, improving treatments for HPV-related cancers, and identifying biomarkers that can help diagnose HPV-related oropharyngeal cancer at early stages when it’s more easily treated.
 Additionally, Moffitt is leading the charge to eliminate HPV-related cancers, starting with cervical cancer, in Florida, across the U.S., and around the world.
 Read more about those efforts here.